farirpgs/fari-app/lib/docs/fate-stunts.md

 - **Arcane Expert.** Gain a +2 bonus to create an advantage using Lore, whenever the situation has specifically to do with the supernatural or occult.
 (Fate Core, p.90)
 - **Bletchley's Finest.** +2 to overcome with Lore when cracking a code.
 (Peter Blake)
 - **Dealer in Antiquities.** +2 to create advantages with Lore based on the monetary value of archaeological finds.
 (Peter Blake)
-- **Experimenter.** While others are content to read the journals, you have the training and drive to perform cutting-edge research. +2 to Lore whenever you run original scientific experiments or gather original research data. (adapted from [http://dfrpg-resources.wikia.com/wiki/Stunts](http://dfrpg-resources.wikia.com/wiki/Stunts))
+- **Experimenter.** While others are content to read the journals, you have the training and drive to perform cutting-edge research. +2 to Lore whenever you run original scientific experiments or gather original research data.
 - **The Eye Sees All Paths.** You may not know everything, but you always know how to find out.
 When looking for a fairly specific piece of information, you may give the GM a fate point to be told the closest place you can go to find out, no matter how obscure or lost the information is.
 In short, you can never hit a wall when trying to find something out.
 There are no guarantees of how easy it will be to get the knowledge, but that’s what adventure is for.
 (Fate System Toolkit, p.93)
 - **I’ve Read about That!** You’ve read hundreds—if not thousands—of books on a wide variety of topics.
 You can spend a fate point to use Lore in place of any other skill for one roll or exchange, provided you can justify having read about the action you’re attempting.
 (Fate Core, p.115)
 - **Keeper of Folklore.** +2 to Lore when recalling the history or legends of your people.
 (Peter Blake)